tutorcruncher/hermes/README.md

 Then run the server with `python -m uvicorn app.main:app --reload`

-You'll be able to view the admin interface at http://localhost:8000/.
-To login, go to /login.
-You need to have an admin already created;
+You'll be able to view the admin interface at http://localhost:8000/ you will first need to navigate to /init to create an admin then go to login, go to /login.
+You need to have an admin already created then you will have to manually navigate back to http://localhost:8000/

 set `.env` vars:
 ```